bennydan7/rn-assignment4-1102002/README.md

 5. Use the Expo CLI to run the app on an iOS simulator, Android emulator, or physical device.

 ## Conclusion

-This README provides an overview of the DCIT202 Assignment 4, including the setup instructions, component descriptions, and screenshots.
-Follow these guidelines to complete the assignment and submit your work correctly.